maciejb2k/square_breathing/README.md

 Simple web app designed for square breathing technique.

-Right now it's in the developement stage, so it's not going to work after installling, but when I'll finish it, I'll publish working online version.
+Right now it's in the developement stage, so it's not going to work properly, but when I'll finish it, I'll publish working version.

+Dev version (without RWD): https://maciejbiel.pl/square_breathing/

 Technology stack: `React`, `Typescript`